-1. Coachable Attendance Violations

-- a.
-Failing to Meet the Attendance Requirement: Monthly: a student must abide by the SAP Attendance Policy at in the Satisfactory Academic Progress Policy.
+- 4. Coachable Attendance Violations - a.
+Failing to Meet the Attendance Requirement: Monthly: a Future Professional must abide by the SAP Attendance Policy at in the Satisfactory Academic Progress Policy.
 Attendance will be checked monthly, falling below this percentage may result in an advisory. - b.
-Not calling to report lateness or absence: Failure to provide proper notice of an absence or tardiness in accordance with the attendance policy. - c.
-Excessive Tardiness: Being more than ten (10) minutes late to scheduled time on more than two (2) occasions in a thirty (30) day period. - d.
-Mandatory Attendance Day Violation: certain days are required for attendance to meet educational goals.
-Missing any day designated as a mandatory attendance day is prohibited.
+Not calling to report lateness or absence: Failure to provide proper notice of an absence or tardiness in accordance with the attendance policy.